dbcls/rdf-doctor/README.md

 options:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i RDF-FILE, --input RDF-FILE
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i RDF-FILE [RDF-FILE ...], --input RDF-FILE [RDF-FILE ...]
-                        input RDF file(.ttl or .nt or gzip-compressed versions of them) -r FORMAT, --report FORMAT
+                        input RDF file(s)(.ttl or .nt or gzip-compressed versions of them).
+Use the same extension when specifying multiple.
+  -r FORMAT, --report FORMAT
                         set the output format/serializer of report to one of: shex (defalut) or md or markdown(same as md) -o FILE, --output FILE